adarsh-142/Projects/ETL Data Analysis with Dashboard Visualization/Documentation.md

 ## Execution of Steps
 - Step 1: Extracted from Kaggle into a database with Microsoft SQL Server.
 - Step 2: Accesses the tables from the database using SELECT queries.
-- Step 3: Employed a COMMON TABLE EXPRESSION (CTE) to incorporate an INNER JOIN between customers and products, to obtain purely matching records and, to then employ LEFT JOIN on the CTE and
+- Step 3: Employed a COMMON TABLE EXPRESSION (CTE) to incorporate an INNER JOIN between customers and orders, to obtain accurate orders made by each customer and, to then employ LEFT JOIN on the CTE and products to obtain matching records and all the data from the CTE.
+-